 What is u3a?

 It is a unique and exciting self-help educational movement for people no longer in full-time work.
 It offers the opportunity to pursue learning for sheer enjoyment and for its own sake. u3a is part of an international network.

 Who can join Sheffield u3a?

 Anyone who is no longer in full-time work can join.
 There are no entry qualifications - all you need is interest and enthusiasm and the willingness to join in group activities.
 We have members not students.
 Groups are formed whenever three or more people share an interest, and a coordinator can be found.

 What Sheffield u3a offers

-When you join, you will receive a copy of Links, our free newsletter, published every two months (you can read the current issue here).
-Four times a year you can also receive by post a free copy of U3A News, the national magazine.
+When you join, you will receive a copy of Links or OGS, our free newsletter, published on-line every two months (you can read the current issue here).
+Four times a year you can also receive by paying for a post copy of U3A News, the national magazine.

 Are there social activities?